subarnop/OverDracht/README.md

 $ cd Server
 $./setserver.sh
 ```
-After the Server is set up multplie clients can be connected from different ends for different requests.
+After the Server is set multplie clients can be connected from different ends for different requests.

 Setup and Run the client
 ```